sibbo/nordisk-familjebok/README.md

     * Change the file path in the pd.read_json() functions
     * Run the notebook
     * Download the vectors (if the cell for downloading doesn't work, go into the file system on the left and download from there)

+7. `qdrant.ipynb` and `linker.ipynb`: adds the json files (payload) and the corresponding sentence embeddings to a qdrant database, and then tries to link entries between editions.